UnitedEffects/ueauth/README.md

 ## Alpha TODO

+* Upgrade to 7+ on OP.
+    * still can't login with code authorization....
+    * test AG create and patch and key rotation
+    * test login forms... various
+    * initial access tokens
+        * reg
+        * invites
+        * etc
+    * test notifications and client-credentials
+* logout does not revoke access tokens.... should it?
+Also need to upgrade oidc-provider
 * migrate oidc views to pug
 * Validate deactivate or delete user (with warning) and reactivate accounts if I’m the owner or admin
     * test super admin